mattiadurso/keypoints_factory/README.md

 The benchmark computes the following metrics:
 - **Repeatability**
-  Repeatability is defined as the ratio of the number of corresponding keypoints detected in two images to the minimum number of keypoints detected in either image of the pair.
+  It is defined as the ratio of the number of corresponding keypoints detected in two images to the minimum number of keypoints detected in either image of the pair.
 Usually reported at 3 pixels.

 - **Number of Inliers**
   The raw count of inlier correspondences found during pose estimation.